Skip to content

 If you are struggling with your mental wellbeing, reach out to the people around you and seek professional mental health support from your GP, a counsellor, psychologist or psychiatrist.

-Your GP can help by referring you to a relevant health practitioner, such as a psychologist or psychiatrist and writing a mental health treatment plan that entitles you to Medicare rebates for up to 20 sessions a year.
+Your GP can help by referring you to a relevant health practitioner, such as a psychologist or psychiatrist and writing a mental health treatment plan, opens in a new tab that entitles you to Medicare rebates for up to 20 sessions a year.

 If you have an urgent need for help with your mental health, contact one of the helplines below.